Foxconn in talks to buy stake in Malaysia's DNeX -report

-KUALA LUMPUR (Reuters) - Taiwanese firm Foxconn Technology Co Ltd is in talks to acquire a stake in Malaysian technology firm Dagang NeXchange Bhd (DNeX) after losing a bid for a semiconductor maker DNeX now owns, Bloomberg reported on Thursday, citing sources.
+Taiwanese firm Foxconn Technology Co Ltd (2354.TW) is in talks to acquire a stake in Malaysian technology firm Dagang NeXchange Bhd (DNeX) (DNEX.KL) after losing a bid for a semiconductor maker DNeX now owns, Bloomberg reported on Thursday, citing sources.

 It said Foxconn, the main assembler of Apple's iPhones, was seeking a minority stake to help the group expand its chipmaker unit SilTerra Malaysia Sdn Bhd.